secondtruth/synchronizer/README.md

 * You must have at least PHP version 5.4 installed on your system.

-Contributors
+Contributing
 ------------

-If you want to contribute, please see the [CONTRIBUTING](CONTRIBUTING.md) file first.
+If you'd like to contribute, please see the [CONTRIBUTING](CONTRIBUTING.md) file first.

-Thanks to the contributors:

-* Christian Neff (secondtruth)